 For this project, the Standing Committee evaluated one newly submitted measure and three measures undergoing maintenance review against NQF's standard evaluation criteria.
-The Standing Committee recommended all four measures for endorsement.
-The Standing Committee recommended the following four measures:
+The Standing Committee recommended all four measures for endorsement and the Consensus Standards Approval Committee (CSAC) upheld all of the Committee's recommendations.
+The endorsed measures are: